RationAI/xopat/src/README.md

 ### `../openseadragon/`
 OpenSeadragon third-party javascript library the whole visualisation builds on. `debug` contains unminified version for debugging & OSD modifications.
 These are in their own, explicit folders since this is the core functionality of the tiled, high-resolution image visualizations.

+## Available API

+The viewer comes with many available features.
+Here will be described only where to look for them, most functions are either documented or self-explanatory named.
+Some selected API is described in plugins root ``README``.
+Some OpenSeadragon extensions and custom TileSources are placed within ``external``, styles and asset related stuff in `assets`.
+Definition of UI builder classes are in ``ui_components.js`` whereas existing UI menus are defined along with their enriched API in ``user_interface.js``. `layers.js` take care of overlay rendering interaction with the UI and the engine setup. ``scripts.js`` contain various utility functions - having a look into the source code is always encouraged.

+Outside, ``../index.php`` file takes care of the main UI layout and basic functionality around parameter and metadata handling, plugin and module loading and the viewport and events management.

+Many features are available through ``modules`` that implement additional important functionality.